 Photo: U.S. Army

-Potential exposures could have included, but are not limited to, the following:
+Potential exposures may have included the following:

 PCBs and the Monsanto chemical plant